 The rule details pane also allows you to change your specified alert rule criteria at any time as you create your new alert rule.
 As you specify criteria using the New Data Alert Rule wizard, the rule details grows to include these additional settings.

 To edit previously set criteria, click the corresponding setting.

-New Event Alert Rule wizard - Additional Event Filters tab
+Edit Data Alert Rule wizard - Additional Event Filters tab

-This tab allows you to define when the selected event should trigger this alert rule.
+The Additional Event Filters tab of the edit Event Alert Rule wizard allows you to change when the selected event should trigger this alert rule.
 You can specify more than one condition.